seek-oss/crackle/docs/patch-imports.md

 import mapValues from 'lodash/mapValues';
 ```

 is valid in CommonJS but will not work in ESM and needs to be patched.
-It doesn't work because the package doesn't have an `"exports"` field the bare specifier needs to be patched to point to an actual file (including the extension).
+It doesn't work because the package doesn't have an `"exports"` field, so the bare specifier needs to be patched to point to an actual file (including the extension).

 Crackle will output: